 The development and implementation of dynamic and time-differentiated retail rates, together with utility investment in Advanced Metering Infrastructure (AMI) led to an increasing quantity of load in PJM to be responsive to changing wholesale prices.
 Through enabling technology and behavioral changes, consumers modify their demand as prices change without being centrally dispatched by PJM or bidding demand reductions into the PJM markets.
 Given the linkage between dynamic retail rate structures and wholesale prices, this price responsiveness is predictable and needs to be accounted for in the wholesale market design and operations.

 This predictable reduction in consumption in response to changing wholesale prices is known as Price Responsive Demand (PRD).
 The continued development of PRD requires coordination between the wholesale market and the retail rate design to maximize its benefit to consumers.
 The deployment of AMI for small commercial and residential customers enables dynamic and time-differentiated retail rate structures linked to wholesale prices.
-AMI supports dynamic retail rate structures linked to wholesale prices of market prices necessary to provide the incentive for retail customers to reduce or shift consumption in response to price.
+AMI supports dynamic retail rate structures and these types of retail rates provide the exposure to market prices necessary to provide the incentive for retail customers to reduce or shift consumption in response to price.